jogiesp/victron-load-monitor/README.md

 MIT-Lizenz

 ## English
-**Precise monitoring of Victron load, daily and total consumption, with EMA smoothing, backup, and outlier filtering.**
+**Precise monitoring of Victron load output, daily and total consumption, with EMA smoothing, backup, and outlier filtering.**

 ### Features
 - Real-time monitoring of current load (W) with EMA smoothing